W3rsaX/telegrambot-javarush/REALEASE_NOTES.md

 # Release Notes

+## 1.1.0
+*   TBJR-14: implement container launch using image from Docker Hub

 ## 1.0.0
 Implemented all the logic, planned up to MVP:
 *   User can subscribe on group of posts